Table of Contents Show

-The San Gabriel Valley is spread at 200 Square miles and includes 31 cities and 5 unincorporated communities.
+The San Gabriel Valley is spread over 200 Square miles and includes 31 cities and five unincorporated communities.

-It falls to the east of Los Angeles and is also included in the Los Angeles county.
-Amongst its 31 cities, the largest one in Pasadena.
+It falls to the east of Los Angeles and is also included in Los Angeles County.
+Amongst its 31 cities, it is the largest one is in Pasadena.

-What Makes the San Gabriel Valley So Famous.
+2. What Makes the San Gabriel Valley So Famous?

 Lying to the east of the famous metropolitan Los Angeles, one can see the same development and urbanization in the San Gabriel Valley.

-One of the famous events belonging to this region is the Tournament of The Roses Parade.
+One famous event in this region is the Tournament of The Roses Parade.

-It is broadcasted each year on New Year’s Day and the famous Rose Bowl game; a football game is held on the same day; the two back-to-back events are held in Pasadena and are trendy cities.
+It is broadcast each year on New Year’s Day, and the famous Rose Bowl game, a football game is held on the same day.
+The two back-to-back events are held in Pasadena, a trendy city.

-Pasadena is a very famous city and one of the oldest in the San Gabriel Valley.
-It has flourished over a period of time and now serves high living standards for its people.
+Pasadena is a famous city and one of the oldest in the San Gabriel Valley.
+It has flourished over some time and now serves high living standards for its people.

 The city exhibits several play theaters, nightclubs, shopping centers, boutiques, cafes, restaurants, and public libraries.
 In short, it has everything one can search for in an ideal neighborhood.

-The California Institute of Technology, which is based in Pasadena, is recognized worldwide.
+The California Institute of Technology, based in Pasadena, is recognized worldwide.
 It has secured its position among the top 10 universities worldwide.

-The Institute has also made some notable contributions to motion works and the television industry.
+The institute has also made notable contributions to motion works and the television industry.
 It has helped them produce many sci-fi movies using a scientific approach.

 It is a Roman Catholic mission, found by the Spanish, a settlement of utmost importance.

-Started as a small chain of hamburgers with the name In-N-Out Burgers, it has now flourished to give tough competition to other hamburger chains in the market.
+Started as a small chain of hamburgers named In-N-Out Burgers, it has now flourished to give tough competition to other hamburger chains in the market.

-Other cities have also developed their small setups into successful businesses while also preserving their cultures and ethnicity.
+Other cities have also developed their small setups into successful businesses while also preserving their cultures and ethnicities.